 Our reviewers loved the cable-like design of this lock that enables more creative locking solutions than the more rigid U-locks.
 By removing the front wheel of your bike and locking it next to the rear, the lock enabled our reviewers to secure both road and mountain bikes, which we thought was pretty awesome.
 It definitely provides a wider range of locking options, enabling riders in urban, suburban and trail environments to use what they could to lock their bike.
 The Ottolock accommodated fences, streetlamps, mountain boards, trees, and, of course, bike racks (both on the ground and the back of your car.)

-If you're looking for a lock that makes your bathroom breaks on a recreational ride less stressful, then look no further: the Ottolock definitely has you covered.
+If you just need any lock, and prefer it to be lightweight, the Cinch will do just fine.
 If you're planning on leaving your bike unattended for periods of time in urban areas, you should look into more secure options-- even the manufacturer thinks so.

-$65 is a lot to pay for something that only offers medium security.
+$65 is a lot to pay for something that only offers low security.
 But, when you factor in the low weight and convenience of this product, it begins to make more sense.
-If you don't need a lot of security, but just some, and want a lock that doesn't weigh you down, this price is totally worth it.
-For cyclists who fit this description, there's a ton of value here.
+If you don't need a lot of security and want a lock that doesn't weigh you down, this price is perhaps worth it.
+For cyclists who fit this description, there's value here.

-Our testers really fell in love with this little orange lock for its portability, ease of use, and the amount of security it offered for its weight and size.
+Our testers like this model for its portability and ease of use.
 We wouldn't recommend this for any high-security situations, and definitely not for anything overnight.
-But, for your typical pit-stop on a recreational or training ride, or for securing your bike in a small town, this bike lock is a great choice.
+But, for a pit-stop on a recreational or training ride, or for securing your bike in a small, low-crime town, this bike lock is a fine choice.
 Did we mention it actually fits in your pocket?
-The Ottolock is our Top Pick Award winner for a lightweight model.